|Information | Events | Faculty & Staff | Course Atlas | Publications | Links | Email|

 Editor and Translator of Andrew White, S.J., Voyage to Maryland (1633).

-“Amand Pachler’s Vita des heiligen Vitalis (1663) und die Wurzeln benediktinischer Geschichtsforschung im Umfeld der Salzburger Universität,.” (“Amand Pachler’s Vita of Saint Vitalis (1663) and the Roots of Benedictine Historical Inquiry in the Orbit of the Salzburg University”) in Historia als Kultur.
-Historia as Culture, ed.
-Thomas Wallnig (De Gruyter, forthcoming).
+“Amand Pachler’s Vita des heiligen Vitalis (1663) und die Wurzeln benediktinischer Geschichtsschreibung im Umfeld der Salzburger Universität,.” (“Amand Pachler’s Vita of Saint Vitalis (1663) and the Roots of Benedictine Historiogrpahy in the Orbit of the Salzburg University”) in Europäische Geschichtswelten (European Cultures of History), ed.
+Thomas Wallnig (Berlin, Munich: De Gruyter, 2012), 75-90.

-“Pendeln zwischen Ősterreich und den Vereinigten Staaten von Amerika,” in Kulturstereotype und Unbekannte Kulturlandschaften – am Beispiel von Amerika und Europa, edd.
-Joachim Brügge und Ulrike Kammerhofer-Aggermann (eds.).
-(Salzburg: Mueller-Speiser, 2007).
+“Pendeln zwischen Ősterreich und den Vereinigten Staaten von Amerika,” in Kulturstereotype und Unbekannte Kulturlandschaften – am Beispiel von Amerika und Europa, eds.
+Joachim Brügge und Ulrike Kammerhofer-Aggermann (Salzburg: Mueller-Speiser, 2007).

 “Die Seuffzende(n) Salzburger auf der Insel der Hoffnung: Die De Renne Library